 Looks Unfamiliar 24: Garreth F. Hirons

-If you’ve enjoyed this, you’ll enjoy Tim’s new book Can’t Help Thinking About Me – which has a big feature about how much he hated Nirvana and preferred those nice boys from Blur – which is available in paperback here or from the Kindle Store here.
+If you’ve enjoyed this, you’ll enjoy Tim’s book Can’t Help Thinking About Me, a collection of columns and features with a personal twist, including one about how much he hated Nirvana and preferred those nice boys from Blur.
+Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

 © Tim Worthington.